Debt Funding Overview

-Debt financing allows fast-growing companies to obtain working capital, even if they do not have traditional assets as collateral to borrow against.
+Debt funding allows fast-growing companies to obtain working capital, even if they do not have traditional assets as collateral to borrow against.
 It can be used on its own by companies who are self-funding their growth or used to complement equity-based venture capital investments at various stages of a company’s growth.

 In the case of startups that lack both assets and positive cash flow, debt providers often combine their loans with agreements known as warrants that also give them the right to purchase equity in order to protect themselves in the case of default.

 When used as an alternative to traditional equity-based venture capital financing, debt financing allows entrepreneurs to obtain the working capital they need to grow their business — without giving up ownership in their company in the process.

 As a complement to equity-based financing, debt financing can provide growth capital to extend the cash runway of a startup company in between equity funding rounds.
 This allows a company to achieve key milestones, demand higher valuations, and minimize equity dilution.

 River SaaS Capital’s origins lie in providing venture debt financing to SaaS companies, particularly those who are generating cash in the form of recurring revenue but simply lack the assets to use as collateral for a bank loan.
 Recurring revenue and other key indicators are validated to understand a prospect’s capacity to support the debt.
 As a result, we do not ask for warrants as part of our debt financing.

 We focus heavily on helping growth-stage SaaS companies who have strong products but are not yet profitable and are not generating the kind of recurring revenue numbers that make them attractive to other providers of debt or equity financing.

 Frequently Asked Debt Funding Questions